 20 Additional Judges Will Support Criminal Justice Reforms

-The Governor has enacted a legislative plan authored by Senate President Steve Sweeney and Senator Kip Bateman that will add 20 new judges to New Jersey’s courts, providing support for the already-enacted criminal justice reforms that took effect this month.
+The Senate approved a plan authored by Senate President Steve Sweeney and Senator Kip Bateman that would add 20 new judges to New Jersey’s courts, providing the support for the already-enacted criminal justice reforms that will take effect in January.

-Starting this year, the state will shift from a system that relies principally on setting monetary bail as a condition of release to a risk-based system that is more objective, is fairer to defendants because it is unrelated to their ability to pay monetary bail and safer for the public because dangerous offenders can be denied bail.
+Starting in 2017, the state will shift from a system that relies principally on setting monetary bail as a condition of release to a risk-based system that is more objective, is fairer to defendants because it is unrelated to their ability to pay monetary bail and safer for the public because dangerous offenders can be denied bail.

 The reform includes new pretrial release and detention proceedings and speedy trial rights, all with the goal of keeping dangerously-violent offenders behind bars while allowing non-violent defendants who don’t pose a risk to be released on conditions other than their ability to pay bail.

 In 2014, the Legislature approved and the Governor signed legislation that transformed New Jersey’s pretrial system by basing pretrial release decisions on risk rather than resources.
 Instead of giving individuals a set money bail amount, the new law provides for a range of nonfinancial release decisions for low-risk individuals and will allow truly dangerous individuals to be detained pending trial with speedy trial protections.
-Voters overwhelmingly approved the plan in a ballot referendum in November 2014.
+Voters overwhelmingly approved this new, fairer and more effective decision in a ballot referendum in November 2014.

-Pilot reform programs in three court vicinages – Camden, Morris/Sussex and Passaic – proved successful, court officials say.
+Pilot reform programs in three court vicinages, Camden, Morris/Sussex and Passaic, are proving successful, court officials say.

 A study by Luminosity in partnership with the Drug Policy Alliance of New Jersey found that in the recent past, nearly 75 percent of the individuals in New Jersey jails are there awaiting trial rather than serving a sentence; nearly 40 percent of the total population is there solely because they cannot afford to pay bail; nearly 75 percent of the pretrial jail population is African American or Latino; and the average length of incarceration for pretrial inmates is more than 10 months.